 While fraudulent activity is rare on the dumpling platform, it does happen from time to time and we want to give you the tools to help identify possible fraud.

-Call us and ask, getting a 2nd opinion is always a good idea!
+Use SOS to ask about the customer's account and credit card details, getting a 2nd opinion is always a good idea!

 For first-time customers, even if the order doesn't seem fishy - complete/close the order before delivering the groceries.
 This will at least ensure their card has enough funds to close the order.

-Restricting the use of pre-paid debit cards as these are commonly used with fraudulent orders.
+Pre-paid debit card use is restricted, because these are commonly used with fraudulent orders.

 Provide Fraud Protection for orders that adhere to our terms of service requirements.